dsdelapa/ser321-spring2021-A-tcmart14/Assignment5/Leader/README.md

 Two extra features are implemented.
 - peerList: user inputs this at peer console and gets a list of all connected peers
 - jokeList: user puts this in at peer console and get a list of all jokes stored

+### Leader Election notes

+Leader election is not fully fault proof.
+It appears to work well for 1 or 2 elections after the leaders at the time die.
+After that, errors start to occur.

+### Joke

+User can ask to enter a joke by inputing joke at user console.

+A deviation from requirements is that all peers vote automatically with no user intervention.